 If you are moving your own household goods in the US or even to Mexico without help from anyone who asks you for money, until you get to the border, you are free to move your own household goods without worrying about any of these rules.
 However, if you pay anyone to help you, then everyone is subject to all the rules and regulations I describe above, and have to comply.

-You could entrust your household goods with someone who can’t answer these questions and there is a good chance it would work out, or, alternatively, you could be the one left without a chair when the music stops and they get caught.
+You could entrust your household goods with someone who isn’t “really legal” and there is a good chance it would work out, or, alternatively, you could be the one left without a chair when the music stops and they get caught.
 What happens then to your money and your household goods is anyone’s guess, but it won’t be pretty and there’s not a lot you can do about it.
 After all, you’re the one who hired the mover who wasn’t legal.

 In contrast, we just weren’t willing to play that short term game and put ourselves and, worse, our clients, in jeopardy.